habaneroconsulting/habanero-code-style/README.md

-# habanero-code-style
+# Habanero Code Style

-A collection of linting configuration files.
+A collection of code style configuration files at Habanero Consulting Group.